grauwoelfchen/hype/README.md

 ### CI

-Run CI jobs on local docker conatiner (Gentoo Linux) using gitlab-runner.
+Run CI jobs on a docker conatiner (grauwoelfchen/rust-stable: Gentoo Linux) using gitlab-runner.
 See `.gitlab-ci.yml`.

+#### Run jobs on local machine

 ```zsh
 # install gitlab-runner into .tools